eduardoMeneghetti/Projeto_IA_robo_inteligente/README.en.md

 ## 👨‍💻 Author

-Developed as an educational project on search algorithms and artificial intelligence.
+Developed by @eduardoMeneghetti as an educational project on search algorithms and artificial intelligence.

 ## 📄 License

-Developed by @eduardoMeneghetti as an educational project on search algorithms and artificial intelligence.
+This project is free for educational use and modification.

 ---